 I believe these things happen because either Product Management is not well understood by various stakeholders (including Product Managers themselves) or these roles are not empowered enough.

 So the question is, why do still I love being a Product Manager despite of all these drawbacks?

 The answer is…that being in Product Management I become the owner of the customer problem area.
-In a way I become responsible to address that problem domain through a user-friendly solution in a competitive environment.
-I become the voice of the customers and start representing them while making business decisions.
+I become responsible for understanding and solving the customer problem through a user-friendly solution in a competitive environment.
+I become the voice of customer and the business while making product decisions.
+I am forced to innovate as I have to differentiate.
 I am also forced to develop alliances to ensure product success.
 And, this is what makes Product Management interesting as well as challenging.

 Product Management is one of the toughest yet one of the most rewarding roles because it provides enormous opportunities to learn, improve, and make an impact.
 It also teaches you how to become better person because you are FORCED to learn skills to get things done without much formal authority.